-This rod is built for Euro Nymphing and I have used it many times and find it to be a great rod for the price as well as one of few rods that you will find in this length and weight.
+This rod is built for Modern Nymphing and I have used it many times and find it to be a great rod for the price as well as one of few rods that you will find in this length and weight.
 The balance of the weight and the main power in the butt section is perfect for Euro nymphing for steelhead.

 Jeff Blood Premium Steelhead Fly Rod

-This is a steelhead fly rod that could be used for both euro nymphing and indicator fishing and is one of very few that are actually designed specifically for fly fishing steelhead.
+This is a steelhead fly rod that could be used for both Euro nymphing and indicator fishing and is one of very few that are actually designed specifically for fly fishing steelhead.

 St. Croix Imperial USA Switch Fly Rod